16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 When to snack?

-That being said you may catch a craving here and there.
-Most carnivore diet proponents say to try to wait for your next meal but if you need to snack then go for it…obviously make sure it’s carnivore approved.
+Most carnivore diet proponents say to try to wait for your next meal, but if you need to snack, then go for it…obviously make sure it’s carnivore approved.

-Personally I use snacks somewhat frequently due to job situations, heavy workouts, or when I am out and about at social events i.e. parties, conventions, and places where carnivore approved meat isn’t available.
+Personally, I use snacks somewhat frequently due to job situations, heavy workouts, or when I am out and about at social events, i.e., parties, conventions, and places where carnivore-approved meat isn’t available.

 When Not to Snack?